gtsueng/biohackathon_project5_report/paper/paper.md

 Over the course of the Biohackathon, we have:

 1. Improved documentation for existing tutorials, tested in situ by a naive user.
-Feedback has now largely been incorporated, and updated tutorials are linked here.
+Feedback has now largely been incorporated, and updated tutorials are linked here [@bsc_dde_tutorials].
 2. The process to populate new or updated types and profiles from DDE to the Bioschemas website has been implemented, productionised and tested for robustness.
 3. Using (1) and (2), X Bioschemas profiles have been updated and exposed through the website.
 4. Tackled a number (X) of prioritized github issues to do with profiles and types, using DDE.